Redshift evolution of primordial black hole merger rate: Dynamics of the early dark matter halo

 Also, for the case $\fbh = 1$, the expansion stage $\rho \propto t^{-2}$ begins immediately after the core collapse.
 However for the case $\fbh = 0.1$, expansion begins later and the central density remains approximately constant for several core collapse time $t_{\rm cc}$.
 Next the cluster begins to expand due to the formation of three body binaries, which act as a source of energy.
 In our work, we neglect merging of these binaries, because they generally have a lifetime significantly exceeding the age of the Universe~\cite{Franciolini:2022ewd}.
-The asymptotic behavior of the cluster expansion $\rho \propto t^{-2}$ does not take place for $\fbh < 1$, although the dependence is similar, what is due to the abundant presence of dark matter particles, which also interact with PBHs.
+Although we note that binaries can acquire a large eccentricity when perturbed by a third body due to the Kozai-Lidov mechanism \cite{LIDOV1962719, 1962AJ.....67..591K}.
+Particularly in globular clusters in hierarchical triple systems, the inner binary can merge in Hubble time due to this process. \cite{Wen:2002km}.
+However, we assume that this effect is very rare for our consideration and is beyond the scope of this work.
+The asymptotic behavior of the cluster expansion $\rho \propto t^{-2}$ does not take place for $\fbh < 1$, although the dependence is similar, that is due to the abundant presence of dark matter particles, which also interact with PBHs.
 In addition, for halos formed at $z_f \gtrsim 30$, the expansion of the cluster leads to the fact that its density at $z = 0$ turns out to be less than at the moment of formation.

-In Fig.~\eqref{gr_rho_zf=20} we show the density profile of PBHs and DM particles at the present moment $z = 0$.
+In Fig.~\ref{gr_rho_zf=20} we show the density profile of PBHs and DM particles at the present moment $z = 0$.
 The dotted line is the halo density profile at the moment of formation $z_f$ = 20, and the fraction of PBHs is $\fbh$.
 The vertical dashed line shows the core radius (also known as King radius), which is given by~\cite{1966AJ.....71...64K, 2008gady.book.....B}

 here $v(0)$ is the three-dimensional velocity dispersion at the center of the halo, which in a multicomponent environment can be defined as~\cite{1989ApJ...343..725Q}

 where $v_i$ is given by

 in our case, the index $i$ refers to either DM particles or PBHs.
 With this definition, at point $r_\c$ the density turns out to be three times less than the central one.
 We also note that three-dimensional and one-dimensional velocity dispersion are related by the expression $v^2 = 3 \sigma^2$.